integr8ly/ansible-tower-configuration/README.md

 ### 4.1 Tower Bootstrapping

-The `bootstrap.yml` playbook will run the Prerequisite, Integreatly, Cluster Create and Cluster Teardown bootstrap playbooks in succession.
+The `bootstrap.yml` playbook will run the Prerequisite, Integreatly, Cluster Create, Cluster Teardown, Validation and Notification bootstrap playbooks in succession.
 These individual playbooks can be run independently if required, with instructions on how to do so in the following sections.
 The playbook requires the target tower environment to be specified.

 * `tower_environment`: The Ansible Tower environment (dev/test/qe etc.)